EmmanuelLefevre/Documentations/Tutorials/powershell_git_pull_script.md

   # Define protected branches (never delete these)
   $protectedBranches   = @("dev", "develop", "main", "master")

+  # Get current branch name to ensure we don't try to delete it
+  $currentBranch = (git rev-parse --abbrev-ref HEAD).Trim()

   # Use hash table to collect merged branches (avoids duplicates if merged in both dev and main)
   $allMergedBranches = @{}